Annual McGill Law Journal Essay Contest

 2021: Geneviève Motard, Full Professor at Université Laval

-The McGill Law Journal is pleased to announce its second annual Essay Contest.
+The McGill Law Journal is pleased to announce its fifth annual Essay Contest.
 The most meritorious article published in the McGill Law Journal that is written by an individual in their first academic appointment in law or a related field will win the $5,000 (CAD) prize.

 ELIGIBILITY